Krue Se Mosque: History

-Some believe that the mosque was built by the Chinese pirate Lim Toh Khiam, who according to local lore married the daughter of the Sultan of Patani, claimed to be Raja Hijau, and converted to Islam.
-Next to the mosque is a garden as well as the gravestone of Lim Ko Niao, believed to be the sister of Lim Toh Khiam, who in this tale placed a curse so the dome of the mosque could not be completed.
+Some believe that the mosque was built by the Chinese pirate Lim Toh Khiam, who established a base in Patani in 1578.
+According to local lore, Lim married the daughter of the Sultan of Patani, claimed to be Raja Hijau, and converted to Islam.
+Next to the mosque is a garden as well as the gravestone of Lim Ko Niao, described as the sister of Lim Toh Khiam, who in this tale placed a curse so the dome of the mosque could not be completed.
 Lightning was said to have struck the mosque every time an attempt was made to complete the building, although there is no evidence that the building has ever suffered from lightning strikes.

 A mosque was known to have been constructed by the early 17th century; Jacob van Neck wrote in a Dutch report in 1603 that the then principal mosque of Patani "was very neatly constructed by Chinese workers from red bricks".
-A later 17th century account by Dutch traveler Johan Nieuhof says of the mosque in Patani:
+A later 17th-century account by Dutch traveler Johan Nieuhof says of the mosque in Patani:

-The mosque may have been left in ruins after Pattani was captured and sacked by the Siamese in 1785, and the centre of Pattani was later relocated a few miles west to its present location.
-An attempt to repair or rebuild the mosque was undertaken in the 19th century by Tuan Sulong who governed Pattani from 1816 to 1832.
+The mosque may have been left in ruins after Pattani was captured and sacked by the Siamese in 1785.
+The mosque was said to have been rebuilt in the 19th century by Tuan Sulong who governed Pattani from 1816 to 1832.
 The mosque became known as Krue Se Mosque (Masjid Kerisik in Malay) after the Ban Krue Se (Kampung Kerisik) area it is located.
+Kerisik likely originated from gersek meaning "coarse-grained sand".
 The mosque was designated a historical site by the Department of Fine Arts of Thailand in 1935 and a minor renovation was undertaken two years later.
 Major restoration works on its structure were conducted in 1957 and 1982.
 Further renovation was completed in 2005.